metabrainz/acousticbrainz-server/INSTALL.md

 ### Creating the database

-After you tweak configuration file, the database needs to be created:
+After you tweak configuration file, the database needs to be created.

+Make sure that you have a postgres superuser which can create users and databases.
+If this user must be authenticated, change `POSTGRES_ADMIN_URI` and `POSTGRES_ADMIN_AB_URI` in your `custom_config.py`.
+Then, to create the database run:

     $ python manage.py init_db

-*Optional:* You might want to create a database that will be used by tests:

-    $ python manage.py init_test_db

 ### Node.js dependencies